HomeLatest NewsStartupsWiliot technology raises $200 million in a funding round led by SoftBank

 Register Now →

-Earlier SoftBank has also invested in artificial intelligence-based facial recognition startup AnyVision and cloud firm Redis Labs.
+Earlier SoftBank has also invested in artificial intelligence-based facial recognition AnyVision and cloud firm Redis Labs.
 Wiliot also counts the investment arms of Samsung Group and Verizon Communications Inc among its backers.

 The company also plans to use the fresh funds to expand its operations in preparation for the upcoming launch of its V2 product.
 As part of the new arrangement Amit Lubovsky, director at SoftBank Investment Advisers, will take a seat on Wiliot’s board as part of the deal.
 The company raised $70 million in a previous funding round in February last year.